 Diana's research lives at the intersections of race, ethnicity, and migration; the sociology of education; and community and urban sociology.
-She explores research questions related to the relationship between neighborhoods and schools, Latinx communities in the United States, the (re)making of spaces and places in metropolitan areas, and how stratification patterns are reproduced and maintained.
-To answer these research questions, Diana draws on a range of spatial, qualitative, and quantitative methodologies.
+She explores research questions related to the relationship between neighborhoods and schools, the diverse experiences of Latinx communities in the United States, and the (re)making of spaces and places in metropolitan areas.
+Her work is guided by two central questions:

 Diana approaches research through an interdisciplinary lens that draws on extant theories and methodologies from sociology, demography, and geography in particular.
 Additionally, her work is informed by ongoing research in multiple fields including education, urban planning, and ethnic studies.
 Through her research, Diana aims to inform academic and public discourse across fields in hopes that social policy will become more responsive to the needs of communities that have been historically marginalized and disenfranchised in the United States.